mebobby2/MachineLearningBook/README.md

 ### When to Use Decision Trees
 Decision trees are probably not a good choice for problems with many numerical inputs and outputs, or with many complex relationships between numeri- cal inputs, such as in interpreting financial data or image analysis.
 Decision trees are great for datasets with a lot of categorical data and numerical data that has break- points.
 These trees are the best choice if understanding the decision-making process is important.

+### When to use k-Nearest Neighbours
+The k-nearest neighbors method has a few disadvantages.
+Making predictions is very computationally intensive because the distance to every point has to be calculated.
+Furthermore, in a dataset with many variables, it can be difficult to determine the appropriate weights or whether some variables should be eliminated.
+Optimization can help with this, but it can take a very long time to find a good solution with big datasets.

+The flip side to the computational intensity of making a prediction is that new observations can be added to the data without any computational effort.
+It’s also easy to interpret exactly what’s happening because you know it’s using the weighted value of other observation to make its predictions.

+Although determining weights can be tricky, once the best weights have been deter- mined, you can use them to better understand the characteristics of the dataset.
+Finally, you can create probability functions for times when you suspect there are other unmeasured variables in the dataset.

 ### Maths
 #### Number of combinations
 Let's say I have six values, A, B, C, D, E, F. And TWO of these values make a valid tuple.
 How many times/loops do I need to make to find the valid tuple.
 The formula is I^P, where P = number of possibilities and I = the number of inputs.
 Hence, 6^2 = 36 loops/combinations we need to look through.